JohnOrthoefer/Raven/README.md

 Home Network Monitoring

 ## Introduction
 This is a rewrite of my prototype Kassandra, which was written in Python.
-When I showed it to MarkLlama he suggest GoLang, and a name change, since Cassandra is Distrubuted Database from Apache.
+When I showed it to [MarkLlama](https://github.com/markllama), he suggest GoLang, and a name change, since Cassandra is Distrubuted Database from Apache.
 So thinking about it and liking to name things after mythological stuff, I decided on Raven.
-Odin had a pair of Ravens (Huginn/Thought and Muninn/Memory) which worked as agents for him.
+Odin has a pair of [Ravens](https://en.wikipedia.org/wiki/Huginn_and_Muninn) which worked as agents for him.

 So the last week or so I've been working on getitng the parts working in Go.
 The structure is still basically the same.